NguyenThanhTan/Events152_fMRI_NeuralMechanisms/voxelwiseAnalyses/finite_impulse_response/README.md

 For runs that should be excluded from GLMs or do not have boundary data from participants, they receive an "*" in the event files.
 This approach is consistent with the strategy to preprocess all subjects/sessions, and filter out people in real analysis

 # Run GLMs with AFNI
-The template is copied from `/data/nil-bluearc/ccp-hcp/StroopCW/CODE/GLMcode/GLMs_vol.R` to `voxelwiseAnalyses/finite_impulse_response/GLMs_vol.R`.
+The template is copied from `/data/nil-bluearc/ccp-hcp/StroopCW/CODE/GLMcode/GLMs_vol.R` to `voxelwiseAnalyses/finite_impulse_response/GLMs_vol.R`, then it's adapted to work with fMRI152 data.
 This script run GLMs for each voxel, and also perform parcel average for the output STATS from AFNI.
-This script is ran by executing `voxelwiseAnalyses/finite_impulse_response/runGLMs_fMRI.R` \
+This script is called by executing `voxelwiseAnalyses/finite_impulse_response/runGLMs_fMRI.R`, which is a high-level script to run call `GLMs_vol.R` and log results \
 Results are saved at `voxelwiseAnalyses/finite_impulse_response/AFNI_ANALYSIS/sub-02/RESULTS/`
 ## Design Matrices
 For each "event" (a fine boundary or a coarse boundary), we are interested in 10 seconds before the boundary and 10 seconds after the boundary.
 Thus, we used TENT(-10, 10, 11): 11 knots, 2s interval, from -10s to 10s of the "event" \